longcoding/moon-api-gateway/README.md

 ## Introduction
 Asynchronous API Gateway with Spring boot 2.1, Servlet 4, jetty 9 client <br />
-The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation that supports load balancing, clustering, and lots of validations.
+The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation that supports load balancing, clustering, and several validations.
 It is designed to make the best performance to deliver open API.
 * Lightweight API Gateway
 * High Performance/Scalability